 Some testicular tumors are painless, however, so it’s important to look for the other symptoms.
 The most important symptom to look for is a lump in the testicle, as that’s the primary sign of a tumor, whether it’s benign or cancerous.

 What Are the Symptoms of Thyroid Cancer?

-The symptoms of thyroid cancer can include:
+Symptoms of thyroid cancer may include:

 - Trouble swallowing

 - Swollen lymph nodes in the neck